melbournebioinformatics/MelBioInf_docs/docs/tutorials/molecular_dynamics_201/molecular_dynamics_201.md

 ### c) The *Namd_intermediate_template* directory structure

 > **Note**: one problem with running molecular dynamics simulations is that you can very quickly build up a mess of output files with the resulting directory becoming disorganized and difficult to navigate.
-(If you ran the [beginner tutorial](../molecular_dynamics_101/molecular_dynamics_101/) you may have noticed a lot more files at the end of the run with no particular order!).
-One solution to this is to have specific directories for certain tasks and using scripts to redirect output.
+(If you ran the [introductory tutorial](../molecular_dynamics_101/molecular_dynamics_101/) you may have noticed a lot more files at the end of the run with no particular order!).
+One solution to this is to have specific directories for certain tasks and using scripts to redirect outputs.

 > In the next exercise we will download a template directory within which we will build our model and setup our simulation.
 We will use more sophisticated scripts to launch and manage our jobs that will direct output to appropriate directories.

-This directory is found on snowy, under **/vlsci/examples/namd/Namd_intermediate_template**.
+This directory is found on Snowy, under **/vlsci/examples/namd/Namd_intermediate_template**.

 It has a particular directory structure as follows: